 IN THE MATTER OF AN APPLICATION BY THE GRAMOPHONE COMPANY LD.

 5 TO REGISTER "GRAMOPHONE" AS A TRADE MARK.

-Trade Mark.-Special Application for registration of the word "Gramophone" as a distinctive mark.-Application referred to the Court by the Board of Trade. -Distinctive word.-Word the name of an article.-Application dismissed.-
+Trade Mark.-Special Application for registration of the word "Gramophone" as a distinctive mark.-Application referred to the Court by the Board of Trade.

-Trade Marks Act 1905, Sections 9 (5) and 44.
-A Special Application was made under Section 9 (5) of the Trade Marks Act 10 1905 for registration of the word "Gramophone" as a Trade Mark in Class 8 in respect of "Gramophones and sound-recording and reproducing instruments,

-"records, parts and accessories."
-The Board of Trade referred the Application

-- to the Court.
-The word "Gramophone" at one time designated a patented instru-15 ment with disc, as opposed to cylindrical, records.
+-Distinctive word.-Word the name of an article.-Application dismissed.- Trade Marks Act 1905, Sections 9 (5) and 44.

+- 10 A Special Application was made under Section 9 (5) of the Trade Marks Act 1905 for registration of the word "Gramophone" as a Trade Mark in Class 8 in respect of "Gramophones and sound-recording and reproducing instruments, "records, parts and accessories."
+The Board of Trade referred the Application to the Court.
+The word "Gramophone" at one time designated a patented instrution with disc, as opposed to cylindrical, records.
 The Patent expiring in 1900 a number of disc instruments made by various makers came on the market; they were sold not as gramophones, but under various fancy names.
-The Applicant Company alone sold disc machines under the name of "Gramophone," and they adopted the policy, from the year 1900 up to the present day, of widely advertising 20 their instruments as "Gramophones," and of claiming, in their dealings with - the trade, monopoly rights in the word as denoting goods of their make only.
-A great deal of evidence was given on both sides. - Held-(1) That to the general public the word "Gramophone" denoted a talking machine with disc, as opposed to cylinder, records, and denoted this 25 without any connotation of the source of manufacture.
+The Applicant Company alone sold disc machines under the name of "Gramophone," and they adopted the policy, from the year 1900 up to the present day, of widely advertising 20 their instruments as "Gramophones," and of claiming, in their dealings with the trade, monopoly rights in the word as denoting goods of their make only. - Held-(1) That to the general public the word "Gramophone" denoted a talking machine with disc, as opposed to cylinder, records, and denoted this 25 without any connotation of the source of manufacture.
 (2) That to the trade the word, while still denoting a talking machine of a particular type, connoted also the source of manufacture.
-(3) That the word, being the name by which an article was popularly known, ought not to be admitted to registration as a Trade Mark for that article, although in the trade it had come to connote the source of manufacture.
+(3) That the word, being the name by which